Centre for the Study of Contemporary Women's Writing (CCWW)

 - To generate, facilitate and carry out research projects, especially comparative and cross-cultural collaborations

-The Centre's Director is Professor Gill Rye, who is advised by a Steering Committee and International Advisory Board.
+The Centre's Co-Directors are Professor Shirley Jordan and Dr Godela Weiss-Sussex, who are advised by a Steering Committee and International Advisory Board.
 The Centre welcomes a number of Associate Members and Visiting Fellows.